 Mary Bergin – ‘Just about the best Tin Whistle player this century’ is how the Irish Times referred to Mary in a recent interview.
 She was born into a very musical family and began playing at an early age winning many awards in Oireachtas and Fleadh Ceoil competitions, including the All-Ireland Championships at Junior and Senior level.

-She has toured extensively in Europe, America and in Australia playing in concerts and festivals, and giving workshops and seminars.
-She has also given masterclasses in many Universities around the world.
+She continues to tour extensively in Europe, America and in Australia playing in concerts and festivals, and giving workshops and seminars.
+She also gives masterclasses in many Universities around the world.

 FOR THE CLASSICAL MUSICIAN – PM